HD 124099

 HD 124099 (HR 5306; NSV 20066; 7 G. Apodis) is a solitary orange-hued star located in the southern circumpolar constellation Apus.
-It has an average apparent magnitude of 6.47, placing it very close to the limit for naked eye visibility, even under ideal conditions.
+It has an apparent magnitude of 6.4, placing it very close to the limit for naked eye visibility, even under ideal conditions.
 The object is located relatively far at a distance of approximately 2,030 light-years based on Gaia DR3 parallax measurements, but it is drifting closer with a heliocentric radial velocity of −10.2 km/s.
 At its current distance, HD 124099's average brightness is diminished by 0.47 magnitudes due to interstellar extinction and it has an absolute magnitude of −2.10.